Guide to Blocked Credit Cards

 Expiration

-Another common reason for a declined credit card: it’s past its expiration date!
-Just as you clean out your cabinets and fridge from time to time, be sure to take a peek through your wallet and ensure all your cards are still “good.”
+Another common reason for a declined credit card: it’s past its expiration date.
+It’s wise to regularly take a peek through your wallet and ensure all your cards are still “good.”
 (Usually, card issuers will send a new one just before your card expires.
 Always take care to dispose of your old card properly.)

 Defense Against Fraud